Skip to content

 As well as lifetime cover, there are three other types of pet insurance to choose from:

-• Accident only pet insurance.
-The cheapest type of pet insurance, this covers them for accidents but not illnesses.
+• Accident-only pet insurance.
+The cheapest type of pet insurance, this covers pets for accidents but not illnesses.

 • Time limited pet insurance.
 If your pet develops a health condition, this covers vet fees for a year or until the maximum is reached – whichever comes first.
 After that, you’ll have to cover any costs, whether you renew your policy or not.

 • Maximum benefit pet insurance.
-This covers your pet for a maximum amount per condition but doesn’t give ongoing cover.
+This covers your pet for a maximum amount per condition.
+But it doesn’t give ongoing cover.
 Once you reach the maximum amount for a particular condition, you’ll have to cover any extra costs, whether you renew your policy or not.

 What types of pets can I cover with a lifetime policy?

-Here at Compare the Market, we only compare cover for dogs and cats, although you can often get lifetime pet insurance for rabbits, too.
+Here at Compare the Market, we only compare lifetime dog insurance and lifetime cat insurance.
 If you need cover for another type of pet, you may need to find a specialist insurance provider.

 How much does lifetime pet insurance cost?